jsleb333/python2latex/README.md

 ### Create a table from a numpy array

 This example shows how to generate automatically a table from data taken directly from a numpy array.
 The module allows to add merged cells easily, to add rules where you want and even to highlight the best value automatically inside a specified area!
+To ease these operations, the the square brackets ('getitem') operator have been repurposed to select an area of the table instead of returning the actual values contained in the table.
+Once an area is selected, use the 'multicell', 'add_rule' or 'highlight_best' methods.
+To get the actual values inside the table, one can use the 'data' attribute of the table.
 ```python
 from py2tex import Document, Table
 import numpy as np